 The Scatterometer sigma noughts were compared with the ECMWF model first guess winds.
-The result is shown in Figure 1 as the ratio of <sigma_0^0.625>/<CMOD4(First Guess)^0.625> converted in dB for the for beam (solid line), mid beam (dashed line) and aft beam (dotted line), as a function of incidence angle for descending and ascending tracks.
+The result is shown in Figure 1 as the ratio of $< sigma_0^0.625 > /< CMOD4$ (First Guess)^0.625> converted in dB for the for beam (solid line), mid beam (dashed line) and aft beam (dotted line), as a function of incidence angle for descending and ascending tracks.
 The thin lines indicate the error bars on the estimated mean.
 First-guess winds are based on the in time closest (+3h, +6h, +9h, or +12h) T511 forecast field, and are bilinearly interpolated in space.

-The average sigma0 bias levels (compared to simulated sigma0's based on ECMWF model first-guess winds) stratified with respect to antenna beam, ascending or descending track and as function of incidence angle (i.e. across-node number) is displayed in Figure 1.
-Compared to cycle 90, bias levels were nearly unchanged.
+Compared to cycle 91, bias levels were very similar.
+Bias levels for ascending tracks have increased by about 0.1 dB.
+For descending tracks levels became 0.15 dB more negative for the fore beam and up to 0.15 dB higher for the aft beam.
 The situation is slightly better than that for nominal data in 2000 (see the same figure of the ECMWF cyclic reports for cycle 48 to 59).
 The dependency of the bias as function of incidence angle is small, and most negative in the near range.
-Internode differences are slightly smaller than for the nominal period.
-Bias levels are in between 0.0 and -0.5 dB.
+Compared to cycle 91, internode differences of the descending tracks have increased somewhat (maximum differences are 0.3 dB).
+Bias levels are in between 0.2 and -0.5 dB.

+The data volume of ascending and descending tracks are nearly equal.

+ESRIN EOP-GOQ

 FIGURE 1.
-ERS-2 Scatterometer Ocean Calibration cycle 91.
+ERS-2 Scatterometer Ocean Calibration cycle 92.
 Ratio of <sigma_0^0.625>/<CMOD4(First Guess)^0.625> converted in dB for the fore beam (solid line), mid beam (dashed line) an aft beam (dotted line), as a function of incidence angle for descending and ascending tracks.
 The thin lines indicate the error bars on the estimated mean.
 First-guess winds are based on the in time closest (+3h, +6h, +9h, or +12h) T511 forecast field, and are bilinearly interpolated in space.